Factbox: International reaction to arrest of Reuters reporters in Myanmar

-(Reuters) - Several countries, including the United States, many European nations and Canada, and top United Nations officials are among those demanding the release of Reuters reporters Wa Lone and Kyaw Soe Oo from detention in Myanmar.
+(Reuters) - Many nations, including the United States, Canada and several European countries, as well as top United Nations and EU officials are among those demanding the release of Reuters reporters Wa Lone and Kyaw Soe Oo from detention in Myanmar.

 The two journalists were sent to Yangon’s Insein prison after a brief court appearance on Dec.
 27, when they were allowed to meet their families and a lawyer for the first time since their arrest.
 Their second court appearance is due on Wednesday.